Kronos-Integration/service-systemd/README.md

 **Extends ServiceLogger**

-Forward logs entries to the journal
+Forward logs entries to the journal.

 ## FileDescriptor